Bogdusik/Checkers/scripts/README.md

 ## Files

-- **`migrate-database.sh`** - Script for migrating data from local database to Supabase
+- **`apply-migration.js`** - Script to manually apply database migrations
-  - Usage: `./scripts/migrate-database.sh`
+  - Usage: `npm run migrate:apply` or `node scripts/apply-migration.js`
-  - Make sure to update database URLs in the script before running
+  - Applies the migration to remove status from unique constraint in GameInvite

 - **`supabase-rls-setup.sql`** - SQL script for enabling Row Level Security (RLS) in Supabase
   - This script should be run manually through Supabase SQL Editor
   - Enables RLS for all tables and creates appropriate policies